BalterLoadTesting/balter/docs/content/_index.md

     .await;
 ```

-Where things get interesting is the ability to run Scenarios in parallel, using the standard Tokio `join!` macro:
+Where things get interesting is the ability to run Scenarios in parallel, using the standard Tokio `join!` macro.
+For instance, being able to set up a baseline amount of load against your service, and then slamming it with high traffic for a few minutes, is made simple with Balter:

 ```rust
 tokio::join! {